aisingapore/ai-practitioner-handbook/book/1-pre-project-phase/business_challenge_2_ai_problem.md

 | Is the main task achievable by AI model alone?| You check if there is a need to use heuristic method | Aggregate counts of the AI model predictions by prediction class |
 | How do you envision to use the AI model? | You understand how the sponsor uses the AI model | This gives you an insight into their deployment infrastructures|

-By now, you will have gain an understanding into the business challenge and the AI problem.
+Now, you will have gain an understanding into the business challenge and the AI problem.
 This will give you a coverage of what the sponsor hopes to achieve from its envisioned AI model.

 ## References
 - [Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days](https://www.thesprintbook.com/the-design-sprint)